Leafwing-Studios/fop-rules/docs/character-options/powers/runeseeker.md

 </div>

-?FLAVOR?.
+As you trace a hideous symbol, the lines your work seems to crawl and squirm, as if made up of a thousand different living parts.
 Make a Prowess attack against a creature of your choice within range.
 If you hit:

 - **1 essence:** Deal 1d6 + Presence hybrid primal-decay damage.
 - **2 essence:** Deal 2d6 + 2 \* Presence hybrid primal-decay damage.